Diogo21Costa/Train-me-if-you-can/README.md

-# Train me if you can: decentralizedlearning on the deep edge
+# Train me if you can: decentralized learning on the deep edge

 This repository contains the code and experiments for the paper:

-> Fair Resource Allocation in Federated Learning
+> Train me if you can: decentralized learning on the deep edge

 <!-- TABLE OF CONTENTS -->
 <details>